How AAPL (Apple) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $27.5B (+86.4% YoY, 26.8% net margin)

-- Apple converts a significant portion of sales into profit due to its scalable ecosystem, pricing power, and operational efficiency.
+- Apple converts a significant portion of sales into profit due to its scale, brand strength, and growing services mix.

 What Drives Apple’s Money Machine?

-- Services Growth: Services revenue grew 15.1% YoY, now 28.1% of total, driven by App Store, iCloud, Apple Music, and advertising.
+- Services Growth: Services revenue grew 15.1% YoY, now 28.1% of total, with high margins and recurring revenue from subscriptions, App Store, and cloud.

-- Future Growth Areas: Wearables, Vision Pro, and Apple’s AI-powered services are expanding rapidly, though not all are profitable yet.
+- Future Growth Areas: Wearables, AR/VR, and financial services are expanding, though not yet as profitable as core segments.

 Visualizing Apple’s Financial Flows